History of the Lottery in the United States

 Research shows that the majority of the U.S. public approves of lotteries.
 Even many people who don’t buy tickets themselves still have a positive view.
 In a 2014 Gallup poll, 62% said gambling is “morally acceptable.”
 State lotteries are the most common type of gambling in the country, with about half of those polled saying they had bought a lottery ticket in the past 12 months.

 Which states have the lottery today?
-Currently, there are only six states that do not have lotteries: Alabama, Alaska, Hawaii, Mississippi, Nevada, and Utah.
+Currently, there are only five states that do not have lotteries: Alabama, Alaska, Hawaii, Nevada, and Utah.

-Alabama and Mississippi could be the next states to introduce lotteries, and there are also persistent attempts to pass a lottery bill in Hawaii.
+Alabama could be the next state to introduce lotteries, and there are also persistent attempts to pass a lottery bill in Hawaii.
 In the past, Alaska had enough oil money that it didn’t need a lottery, but views about an Alaska lottery may be changing since the state has recently been short of revenue.

 How much money does the lottery make a year?